-K. P. Mohanan has taught at the University of Texas at Austin; MIT; Stanford University; and at the National University of Singapore (NUS).
-He has made significant contributions to linguistic theory; he co-designed with Tara Mohanan an Inquiry-Oriented undergraduate program in Linguistics; and has worked extensively with the nature of academic knowledge and inquiry, against the backdrop of human beliefs.
+K. P. Mohanan, a co-founder of ThinQ, did his PhD in Linguistics from MIT, and has taught at the University of Texas at Austin; MIT; Stanford University; and at the National University of Singapore (NUS).
+He has made significant contributions to linguistic theory; he co-designed with Tara Mohanan an Inquiry-Oriented undergraduate program in Linguistics at NUS; and has worked extensively with the nature of academic knowledge and inquiry, against the backdrop of human beliefs.
 He joined the IISER-Pune Faculty in 2011, where he continued his work till he retired at the end of 2016.

-Tara Mohanan is well respected internationally for her work on theoretical issues in semantics, syntax, morphology, and phonology, based largely but not exclusively on phenomena in Hindi and Malayalam.
+Tara Mohanan, a co-founder of ThinQ, is well respected internationally for her work on theoretical issues in semantics, syntax, morphology, and phonology, based largely but not exclusively on phenomena in Hindi and Malayalam.
 She did her PhD in Linguistics at Stanford University.
-At the NUS, where she taught for 16 years, she co-designed with K P Mohanan an Inquiry-Oriented undergraduate program in Linguistics.
-She has a rare range in educational experience that spans experimenting with Inquiry-Oriented activities in 2nd Grade to advising PhD scholars writing a doctoral dissertation.
+At NUS, where she taught for 16 years, she co-designed with K P Mohanan an Inquiry-Oriented undergraduate program in Linguistics.
+She has a rare range in educational experience that spans experimenting with Inquiry-Oriented activities in 2nd Grade to advising PhD scholars writing a doctoral dissertation

-Madhav Kaushish founded SmarterGrades, an online, adaptive numeracy learning portal in 2011 with funding from the Ewing Marion Kauffmann Foundation.
+Madhav Kaushish co-founded ThinQ in 2014.
+Before that he had created SmarterGrades, an online, adaptive numeracy learning portal in 2011 with funding from the Ewing Marion Kauffmann Foundation.
 He then worked with Universal Learn Today (The educational wing of India Today) as a Curriculum Developer and Mathematics Education Specialist, and later as their Manager of Online Educational Product Development.
 He then worked as a consultant for UNESCO MGIEP.
 He started work on his PhD in Mathematics, with a focus on Mathematics Education, in 2016 at The University of Arizona, Tucson.
+He received his Masters in Mathematics in 2019 and is now a PhD candidate.
+His Master's thesis was titled 'Assumption Digging in Euclidean Geometry.'
+It can be found here.

 MSc, IIT Madras